DaRiv94/coding-challenge/README.md

 #### MongoDB

-I choose MongoDB  as my database because its fast, its a no-sql database, and has excellent support when used with Node.js.
+I chose MongoDB  as my database because its fast, its a no-sql database, and has excellent support when used with Node.js.

 #### React.js